mayflower-tech/natuerlich/docs/all-hooks.md

 This hook returns an array of currently active input sources of type `XRInputSource`.

+## `useInputSourceProfile`

+This hook returns the controller profile information based on the available input source profiles (use `useInputSourceProfile(inputSource.profiles)`).

 ## `useInitRoomCapture`

 This hook returns a function that triggers room setup for WebXR tracked planes.